wouterd/docker-maven-plugin/README.md

 in the pre-integration-test phase, including the built container and stops those in the post-integration-test phase.
 Under `<configuration>` add some containers.
 By giving them an `id`, you can reference them later and the ID is also used in the port mapping properties.
 The `<image>` tag specifies the docker image to start.
-Then, in the install phase it pushes the image we built in the first step to https://registry.hub.docker.com/ with the repository and tag `goonwarrior/my-nginx:1.0-SNAPSHOT`.
-Finally, during the deploy phase it assign new release tags to the image, "goonwarrior/my-nginx:1.0" and "goonwarrior/my-nginx:latest", and push these to public registry also.
+Then, in the install phase it assign new release tags to the image we built, , "goonwarrior/my-nginx:1.0" and "goonwarrior/my-nginx:latest".
+Finally, during the deploy phase we push this image to public (default) registry  https://registry.hub.docker.com/.

 By default, all exposed ports are published on the host.
 The following two properties are set per exposed port:
 - docker.containers.[id].ports.[portname].host (f.ex 'docker.containers.id.cache.ports.80/tcp.host')